 4. Connect on a personal level –

-It is very important for you to interact with your viewers on a personal level if you are serious about increasing viewership on live event broadcasts.
+It is very important for you to interact with your viewers on a personal level if you are serious about increasing live streaming viewership.
 The more you engage with your audience, the more memorable experience your viewers will have, making them want to watch your future broadcasts as well.

 But the question is, how do you start interacting?
 The answer is simple, try live chatting!
 You can ask your viewers simple questions where they can comment.
 Make it easy and free-flowing.
-Relatedly, you could implement a Q&A after live streaming your main content.
+Relatedly, you could implement a Q&A after broadcasting your live event.
 This is a great tool for your audience to participate by asking questions and generating conversation between viewers.

 5. Schedule your live event –